Living and working in Norway gives you access to a great welfare system, and good working conditions.

 Bergen is a popular city for students, and more than 30 000 are currently studying in the Bergen.
 Information about student life in Bergen can be found here and here, and more information about the region’s universities can be found here and here.

 The infrastructure in Norway, and Greater Bergen, is well organised and efficient, and there are good train and flight connections.
-Just outside the city centre lies Flesland Airport, which easily connects you to the rest of the world with direct routes to 75 different destinations, both domestic and international.
+Just outside the city centre lies Bergen Airport, which easily connects you to the rest of the world with direct routes to 75 different destinations, both domestic and international.